Post cover

 resolveTimeout(value, delay) returns a promise that fulfills with value after passing delay time.

-On the other side, rejectTimeout(reason, delay) returns a promise that rejects with reason (usually an error) after passing delay time.
+rejectTimeout(reason, delay), however, returns a promise that rejects with reason (usually an error) after passing delay time.

-For example, let's access, at the same time, the lists of vegetables and fruits available at the local grocerry store.
-Accessing each list is an asynchornous operation:
+Let's access, at the same time, the lists of vegetables and fruits available at the local grocery store.
+Accessing each list is an asynchronous operation:

 const allPromise = Promise.all([